failgood/failgood/README.md

 * if you need a web server run it on a random port.
-* if you need a database create a db with a random name for each test. [like here](https://github.com/christophsturm/r2dbcfun/blob/main/src/test/kotlin/r2dbcfun/test/TestUtil.kt#L18) (or run the test in a transaction that you rollback at the end)
+* if you need a database create a db with a random name for each test. [like here](https://github.com/christophsturm/r2dbcfun/blob/main/src/test/kotlin/r2dbcfun/test/TestUtil.kt#L18) (or run the test in a transaction that is rolled back at the end)